d3mah-24/posawesome15_lite/needed_tasks/frontend/frontend_suggested_improvments_based_on_analysis_plan.md

 ## 🎯 Browser Resource Optimization Strategy

-Based on comprehensive frontend analysis, this document outlines specific improvements to make the browser-side extremely lightweight in resource consumption.
+Based on frontend analysis, this document outlines specific improvements to make the browser-side lightweight in resource consumption.

 ## 🚨 Critical Resource Issues Identified